 Strikes in 1920 had been less successful, as the management of the companies had turned back union demands that the factories be closed shops (requiring all workers to pay union dues).

-Sokolowsky had been at the forefront of the strikes – at their height more than 10,000 workers had walked off the job – but just a few nights before his murder Sokolowsky had spoken to a Waterbury labor group and suggested that the workers needed to be more conciliatory with the factory owners.
+Sokolowsky stood at the forefront of the strikes.
+At their height more than 10,000 workers had walked off the job.
+But just a few nights before his murder Sokolowsky had spoken to a Waterbury labor group and suggested that the workers needed to take a more conciliatory stance with the factory owners.

 The message had angered some of the workers, and rumors circulated that Sokolowsky was growing too close to the owners.
 The workers questioned how he funded his lifestyle, traveling to New York City to act for the union.
 Was the union actually paying, or was he in bed with management.